AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 With that in mind, let's examine setting the size for types.

-So, how do we specify that the want our array of 16 Boolean components to be allocated one bit per component, for a total allocation of 16 bits?
+So, how do we specify that we want our array of 16 Boolean components to be allocated one bit per component, for a total allocation of 16 bits?
 There are a couple of ways, one somewhat better than the other.